njanetos/tikz3d/README.md

     scene_manager.add_to_scene(&line11);
     scene_manager.add_to_scene(&line12);

-    scene_manager.render_to_file("test.txt", &camera);
+    // Render the scene to file as a regular (no 3d glasses) projection. scene_manager.render_to_file("test.txt", &camera);

     c_camera eye_1(62, 56, 48, -3.14/4, 0, -3.14/4);
     c_camera eye_2(63, 55, 48, -3.14/4, 0, -3.14/4);

-    scene_manager.render_3d_to_file("test3d.txt", &eye_1, &eye_2);
+    // Render it to file as a 3D glasses projection. scene_manager.render_3d_to_file("test3d.txt", &eye_1, &eye_2);

     return 0;